Creating a bootable USB device is a common task for both home users and IT Pros.

 9. Select the partition you just created by typing select partition 1 and press ENTER

 10. Type format fs=ntfs quick and press ENTER to format the drive using NTFS and do a quick format on the selected volume.

 Type active and press ENTER,

-11. Type assign and press ENTER to assign the drive the first available drive letter.
+11. Type assign and press ENTER to assign the drive to the first available drive letter.
 The drive should now be available in Windows Explorer.

-12. Now go to your Windows 10 media, select all files and copy them over to your USB drive.
+12. Now go to your Windows 10 media, select all files and copy them to your USB drive.